-The Improving Market Access for the Poor (IMA4P) project is part of a global partnership between VSO and Accenture that operates in Cambodia, Nigeria, Malawi and Tanzania.
-IMA4P identifies high-impact value chains and transforms agricultural markets, making them work better, for the world's poorest people.
+As part of a global partnership between VSO and Accenture, the Improving Market Access for the Poor (IMA4P) project identifies high-impact value chains and transforms agricultural markets, making them work better for the world's poorest people.

 Making markets work for the poor

-We're working on a five year project to enable over 22,000 poor and marginalised farmers to access a reliable source of income and food.
+Over five years, IMA4P will enable over 22,000 poor and marginalised farmers to access a reliable source of income and food.
 To do this we focus on improving the skills and knowledge required to respond to changing environmental and market conditions as well as building relationships with stakeholders in order to create more favourable market conditions.

-The ways in which we address the issues faced by smallholder farmers includes:
+The ways in which we address the issues faced by smallholder farmers include:

 - Market development: International and national volunteers deliver training sessions in their expertise area to co-operative groups and individuals, helping to build skills and confidence for farmers and increase their production and help grow their businesses.